pyladiesams/geodata-in-python-oct2023/README.md

-# An introduction to { YOUR TOPIC } or A deep dive into { YOUR TOPIC }
+# An introduction to geodata in Python
 ### Presentation: [Presentation_name](workshop/Presentation_template.pptx)

 ## Workshop description
-Describe why your topic is important and what you want to share with your audience
+In this workshop, you will learn the basics of geospatial data theory, covering raster, vector, and related concepts.
+You will also be introduced to Python libraries for geospatial data and gain hands-on experience working with satellite imagery through a Jupyter notebook exercise.

 ## Requirements
 Do not forget to indicate Python version and any other tools